aspose-imaging/aspose-imaging-reference-tutorials/imaging/english/java/document-conversion-and-processing/xmp-data-handling-in-images/_index.md

     XmpTrailerPi xmpTrailer = new XmpTrailerPi(true);
 ```

-## Step 4: Create XMP Meta Information
+### Step 4: Create XMP Meta Information

-Now, create an instance of XMP meta to set different attributes.
-You can add information like the author and description.
+Instantiate `XmpMeta` and add basic attributes such as author and description.
+This is where you **embed XMP metadata**.

 ```java
     XmpMeta xmpMeta = new XmpMeta();